Curtis Priem

+Career

-He received a B.S. degree in electrical engineering from Rensselaer Polytechnic Institute in 1982.
+He received a Bachelor of Science in electrical engineering from Rensselaer Polytechnic Institute in 1982.
 He designed the first graphics processor for the PC, the IBM Professional Graphics Adapter.

 From 1986 to 1993, he was a senior staff engineer at Sun Microsystems, where he developed the GX graphics chip.

-He cofounded NVIDIA with Jen-Hsun Huang and Chris Malachowsky and was its Chief Technical Officer from 1993 to 2003.
-He retired from NVIDIA in 2003.
+He co-founded Nvidia with Jen-Hsun Huang and Chris Malachowsky and was its chief technical officer from 1993 to 2003.
+He retired from Nvidia in 2003 and sold all of his shares in the company by 2006.
+In November 2023, Forbes estimated Priem's net worth to be approximately $30 million; if he had retained his shares in Nvidia, Forbes estimated that Priem would have been worth $70 billion.

-In 2000, RPI named him Entrepreneur of the Year.
-From 2003 to 2007 he was a trustee of Rensselaer.
+In 2000, Priem was named Entrepreneur of the Year.
+Since 2003 he has been a trustee of Rensselaer, in 2024 becoming the vice chair of the Board.
 In 2004 he announced that he would donate an unrestricted gift of $40 million to the Institute.
 Rensselaer subsequently created the Curtis R. Priem Experimental Media and Performing Arts Center, named in his honor and usually referred to as "EMPAC" for short.

-He is also president of the Priem Family Foundation, which he established with his wife Veronica in September, 1999.
+He is also president of the Priem Family Foundation, which he established with his wife Veronica in September 1999.
 The foundation is non-operating (i.e., has no office or staff, and therefore, no overhead) and exists only to give money to other foundations or charities.